cxanng/Shopping_web/README.md

 ## Tests and documentation

-TODO: Links to at least 10 of your group's GitLab issues, and their associated Mocha tests and test files.
+1. https://course-gitlab.tuni.fi/webdev1-2020-2021/webdev1-group-75/-/issues/21: test/own/ui.test.js
+2. https://course-gitlab.tuni.fi/webdev1-2020-2021/webdev1-group-75/-/issues/19: all in test folder, in branch JWT
+3. https://course-gitlab.tuni.fi/webdev1-2020-2021/webdev1-group-75/-/issues/15: test/own/utils.test.js

 # Additional features
-1. Jsonwebtoken (JWT) and login page (branch JWT)
+1. Jsonwebtoken (JWT) and login page (in JWT branch)
 - We have added a new page for user to login.
 User must login in order to access other pages.
 At this time, we are using server-side rendering, so we let the server to handle the permissions regarding accessibilies to pages and functionalities.
 - We change the authentication method to JWT.
 The token, once signed by the server, would be sent back to the client and stored in the localStorage.
 This way of storing token is quite vulnerable to XSS attacks.
 More reasons would be discussed further in Security section.
+2. Sorting (in master branch)
+We have implemented the buttons to sort the products in different orders.
+- Sort by name, increasing
+- Sort by name, decreasing
+- Sort by price, increasing
+- Sort by price, decreasing

 ## Security concerns